AlbanCrepel/korg-ms20-mini-savestates/README.md

 yarn build # Build static files to serve for production
 ```

-When saving patches, place the json file in the `content` folder to get listed in the user interface.
+:floppy_disk: When saving patches, place the json file in the `content` folder to get listed in the user interface.

+---

+:heart: You can contribute to my open-source projects with github donations or via [Ko-fi](https://ko-fi.com/alban_crepel#).